neal668/GBDT-FM/README.md

 args（4）： step size of FM e.g. 0.1

 other parameters in GBDT e.g. depth of tree and that of in FM e.g. bias, regularization can be set mannually.

+# two read file method is provided
+1. LibSVM Format, spark RDD labelled point

+2. text format, split by "," with first column of label and rest the data